ben

 : the job namecommand

-: the job commandrestrict_name
+: the job commandsync

 : if this optional field is present, then

-”A few other entries are ignored but accepted without warning, for
+the job can only run on a client with the specified nameA few other entries are ignored but accepted without warning, for

 compatibility with the output of the --snapshot